-- (b) Each member of the board shall take an oath to administer the duties of office faithfully and impartially and that oath shall be filed in the office of the secretary of state. - (c) The members of the board who serve in their capacity as an employee of the state or quasi-state agency or municipality shall serve without compensation.
-Members of the board who are not employees of the state or municipality shall receive reasonable compensation for their services, as determined and approved by the board chairperson.
-But All members of the board shall be reimbursed for their actual expenses necessarily incurred in the performance of their duties.
+(c) The members of the board who serve in their capacity as an employee of the state or quasi-state agency or municipality shall serve without compensation.
+Members of the board who are not employees of the state or municipality shall receive reasonable compensation for their services, as determined and approved by the board chairperson. but All members of the board shall be reimbursed for their actual expenses necessarily incurred in the performance of their duties.
 Such compensation and expense reimbursement shall be paid monthly by the applicant.

-The board may engage, at the applicant's expense, any consultants or expert witnesses that it deems necessary to implement its statutory responsibilities; provided, however, that to the maximum extent possible, board staff be drawn from existing state agencies.
-The board shall select a coordinator to be responsible for the publication and distribution of all official minutes, reports, and documents and to further serve as director of the board staff, which shall be located at the division of public utilities and common carriers.
-The coordinator, under the direction of the chairperson, shall coordinate and expedite the work of the various agencies to ensure that decisions are made within the time frame established by this chapter. - (d) A quorum shall consist of a majority of the board.
+(d) The board may engage, at the applicant's expense, any consultants or expert witnesses that it deems necessary to implement its statutory responsibilities; provided, however, that to the maximum extent possible, board staff be drawn from existing state agencies.
+Any individual designated as a personal assistant of the board or as board staff shall be bound to comply with the ex parte provisions of § 42-35-13.
+Board staff may be compensated by the board, either through contract or through a transfer to the state agency or department by whom the individual is normally employed.

+The board shall select an employee of the public utilities commission to serve as coordinator.
+The coordinator is to be responsible for the publication and distribution of all official minutes, reports, and documents and to further serve as director of the board staff, which shall be located at the division of public utilities and common carriers.
+The coordinator, under the direction of the chairperson, shall coordinate and expedite the work of the various agencies to ensure that decisions are made within the time frame established by this chapter.

+(d)(e) A quorum shall consist of a majority of the board.
 A quorum is required to conduct any meeting of the board held for the purpose of considering and voting upon an adjudicatory decision, a proposal to adopt, amend or rescind regulations, or any other matter requiring a vote of the board.
 A majority vote of the board shall be required for all actions, including licensing decisions; provided, however, one member of the board may conduct any hearings the board is authorized to conduct pursuant to this chapter.

-(e) The board shall maintain and grant free access to records and reports in its files to members of the public during normal working hours and shall permit copies of those records and reports to be made by interested members of the public at their expense; provided, however, that the board shall not permit disclosure, other than to another government agency for the sole purpose of rendering an advisory opinion, of any information obtained by or submitted to the board pursuant to the provisions of this chapter, upon a showing, satisfactory to the board, that the information is entitled to protection as trade secrets or as privileged, confidential, or proprietary information.
+(e)(f) The board shall maintain and grant free access to records and reports in its files to members of the public during normal working hours and shall permit copies of those records and reports to be made by interested members of the public at their expense; provided, however, that the board shall not permit disclosure, other than to another government agency for the sole purpose of rendering an advisory opinion, of any information obtained by or submitted to the board pursuant to the provisions of this chapter, upon a showing, satisfactory to the board, that the information is entitled to protection as trade secrets or as privileged, confidential, or proprietary information.
 No other governmental agency shall disclose any trade secrets or privileged, confidential, or proprietary information.

-(f) Time periods within this chapter are discretionary, not mandatory.
+(g) Time periods within this chapter are discretionary, not mandatory.
 For good cause shown, the board may, at its discretion, extend any and all time periods herein.